tvldz/playweka/README.md

 # roids
-Scripts for Analyzing Android Apps
+Scripts for Analyzing Android Apps in the Google Play Store